 What Is Ketosis?

 The keto diet is the latest fad to hit the wellness world, and its adherents swear by the supposed benefits of the low-carb, high-fat eating style.
-"Keto" is short for ketosis, a metabolic process that involves burning fat instead of glucose (carbs) for energy (see a list of all the foods you can and cannot eat on a ketogenic diet).
-It sounds simple enough, but the process of getting into and staying in ketosis is actually very difficult, and doesn't have any proven health benefits for the vast majority of people.
-Here, we go over what ketosis actually is, how it happens, and whether or not it's healthy and sustainable.
+"Keto" is short for ketosis, a metabolic process that involves burning fat instead of glucose (carbs) for energy.
+It sounds simple enough, but the process of getting into and staying in ketosis could be very difficult because there are foods that you can and cannot eat on a ketogenic diet.
+Thus, there are no proven health benefits for the vast majority of people to stay on this diet for long term.
+Read on to find out what ketosis actually is, how it happens, and whether or not it's healthy and sustainable.

 If you drastically cut back on eating carbs for a long enough period of time, your body will use up its stored glucose.
 And, since there's no new glucose coming in, your body is forced to find another way to fuel itself.
 This is when ketosis happens.
-Instead of breaking down glucose, your body will start breaking down stored fat, and fat that you're eating, to use as energy.
-When triglycerides (molecules that make up fat) are broken down, some glucose is released and can be used for energy.
+Instead of breaking down glucose, your body will start breaking down stored fat and the fat you're eating as energy.
+When triglycerides (the molecules that make up fat) are broken down, some glucose is released and can be used for energy.
 In this process, ketones are released as a byproduct, and then eliminated in urine.

 If you've ever heard of people on the keto diet peeing on an indicator strip to check that they're in ketosis, this is why—ketones are acids, so your urine is more acidic when you're in ketosis.

 Unfortunately, those ketone bodies make their way to more than just your urine.
 Because of elevated levels of acetone (a type of ketone), one ongoing symptom of ketosis is bad, sour breath.
-Fatigue and impaired physical performance—in workouts, and also in daily life—are common when someone first goes into ketosis, although most people find that their energy comes back in a few weeks (learn more about other not-so-sexy keto side effects).
+Fatigue and impaired physical performance—in workouts, and also in daily life—are common when someone first goes into ketosis, although most people find that their energy comes back in a few weeks.

 But, OK—exactly how low-carb/high-fat do you need to eat?